- Research and innovation

 The autumn term started with the Enablers of Transformation in the Foundation Industries workshop, a collaboration between Leeds University Business School, the School of Civil Engineering and the Transforming Foundation Industries Network+, led by Professors Vera Trappmann and Susan Bernal-Lopez.

-Foundation industry materials, including metals, ceramics, glass, chemicals, paper and cement, are vital to manufacture and construction in the UK, but it is of the utmost important that we transform their sustainability to hit net-zero targets.
+Foundation industry materials, including metals, ceramics, glass, chemicals, paper and cement, are vital to manufacture and construction in the UK, but it is of the utmost importance that we transform their sustainability to hit net-zero targets.
 This hybrid event in Leeds brought together government bodies, policymakers and academics, with speakers from TFNI+, Ferrovial, Innovate UK, Leeds University Business School and the University of Edinburgh, to discuss how to embed business models to enable transformation across sectors.

 This was shortly followed by the first of two events from Dr Matthew Davis and team’s Adapting Offices for the Future of Work project.
 The former, ‘Where is your office?
 New insights on employee behaviour and social networks’, was a one-hour webinar conducted by the research team across YouTube and LinkedIn, previewing key findings from their interactive research report on hybrid working and future workplaces.